Skip to Main Content

 Every lender sets its own standards for granting working capital loans to small businesses.
 In general, these loans have lenient eligibility criteria since they’re meant for small, everyday purchases.

-Requirements you can expect:
+Requirements you can expect include:

 • Annual revenue: Lenders require your business to make a specific amount monthly or annually to show steady cash flow.
 For working capital loans, these can range from $36,000 to $250,000 annually.